 Small red lentils are the most popular class grown in Saskatchewan.
 Large red lentils have red cotyledons with a much larger seed size compared to small red lentils.

-Green lentils are classified by seed size with the small greens sometimes referred to as with a yellow cotyledon.
+Green lentils are classified by seed size with the small greens sometimes referred to as Eston-type and the large greens referred to as Laird-type.
+They have green seed coats with a yellow cotyledon.
 The large green types represent the highest share of green lentil acres.

-French green lentils have a green marbled Spanish brown lentils have a grey dotted seed coat with yellow cotyledons.
-Seed size French green lentils retain their shape better size is small, most similar to small reds.

-than small reds or greens upon cooking.
+French green lentils have a green marbled seed coat with yellow cotyledons.
+Seed size is small, most similar to small red lentils.
+French green lentils retain their shape better than small reds or greens upon cooking.
 CDC Marble has a slightly lighter colour pattern than other French green varieties.